WangHelin1997/Aty-TTS/README.md

 # Aty-TTS
 Official Pytorch Implementation of "[Improving fairness for spoken language understanding in atypical speech with Text-to-Speech](https://openreview.net/pdf?id=YU228ZUCOU)".
+You can see more demos at [Aty-TTS Demo Page](https://wanghelin1997.github.io/Aty-TTS-Demo/).

 🔥Note that we will release the dataset (HeyJay) after checking the copyrights.
 Instead, we provide all the source code and pre-trained models in this repo, so you can use the inference stage to generate atypical speech!